alecthomas/kong/README.md

 `type:"X"`             | Specify [named types](#custom-named-types) to use.
 `placeholder:"X"`      | Placeholder text.
 `default:"X"`          | Default value.
+`default:"1"`          | On a command, make it the default.
 `short:"X"`            | Short name, if flag.
 `required`             | If present, flag/arg is required.
 `optional`             | If present, flag/arg is optional.